We live in an emasculated world.

-Testosterone, the principal male sex hormone (androgen), is responsible for a host of physical and mental effects in the human body (irrespective of gender).
+Testosterone, the principal male sex hormone, is responsible for a host of physical and mental effects in the human body (in both genders).

 In addition to that, testosterone is a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline and osteoporosis.